Skip to primary navigation Skip to content Skip to footer

 But it is not easy to do.
 The picture does not do justice to the dish: it comes out too bright, or too dark, or too blurry, or the wrong color.
 Or you have committed an even worse sin by leaving your camera at home!

-Help is now on the way from professional food and restaurant photographer E. David Luria, Director of the Washington Photo Safari, working in cooperation with the Rosemary Bistro and Café and the Van Ness Main Streets Organization.
+Help is now on the way from professional food and restaurant photographer E. David Luria, Director of the Washington Photo Safari, working in cooperation with the Rosemary Bistro and Café, to show you how to get the best food pictures with your camera or phone.

-Mr. Darricarrere will then serve the first of 5 plates, but before you dive in to taste the samples served by the restaurant, Mr. Luria, who has photographed over 300 restaurants for the Entertainment Book, will provide tips on camera settings such as white balance, ISO, depth of field, composition and camera stability so that memories of your experience in the restaurant will exist not just in your stomach but in your camera as well, a VERY valuable skill to have on your next vacation!
-He will also show you how to photograph the lovely interior of the restaurant.
+Mr. Darricarrere will then serve the first of 3 plates.
+Before you dive in to taste the samples served by the restaurant, Mr. Luria (who has photographed over 300 restaurants for the Entertainment Book) will provide tips on camera settings, white balance, ISO, depth of field and composition and camera stability so that memories of your experience in the restaurant will exist not just in your stomach but in your camera as well, a VERY valuable skill to have on your next vacation!